Consistent Projection of Langevin Dynamics: Preserving Thermodynamics and Kinetics in Coarse-Grained Models: Numerical Example

 \subsection{Application of Thermodynamic Interpolation}

 Next, we show that thermodynamic interpolation can produce accurate position space samples outside its training regime, allowing to estimate transition timescales using gEDMD.
-The TI model is trained against a dataset consisting of samples from a simulation of the Lemon Slice system at high temperatures $\beta \in \left[0.25, 0.50, 0.75, 1.00\right]$, and is validated against simulation data corresponding to low temperature $\beta = 2.00$.
-The details of the datasets and the architecture are given in Appendix~\ref{app:ti}.
+Returning to the case where $\BM = \mathrm{Id}$, the TI model is trained against a dataset consisting of samples from a simulation of the Lemon Slice system at high temperatures $\beta \in \left[0.25, 0.50, 0.75, 1.00\right].$ In each training step, we choose two specific values of $\beta$ from this set, along with one sample corresponding to each of these values, and ask the model to interpolate between them.
+This process is repeated while shuffling through different combinations of $\beta$.
+The model is then validated against simulation data corresponding to low temperature $\beta = 2.00$ interpolated from $\beta=1.00$.
+Further details on the TI architecture and training are provided in Appendix~\ref{app:ti}.

-Once we have trained the generative model, we use it to produce samples at various temperatures $\beta \in \left[0.25, 0.50, 0.75, 1.00, 1.50, 2.00\right]$.
+Once we have trained the generative model, we use it to produce samples at various temperatures $\beta \in \left[0.25, 0.50, 0.75, 1.00, 1.50, 2.00\right]$ interpolated from $\beta=1.00$.
 Note that the sampler provides the positional information of the samples, so as before, we complement these samples by drawing their momentum components according to a Gaussian distribution with zero mean and co-variance $\frac{1}{\beta} \delta_{ij}$.
 Figure~\ref{fig:genai_histo} shows the histogram of the positional data obtained via TI model for $\beta \in \left[1.50, 2.00\right]$.

 One can see that the TI model produces samples whose distribution is very similar to the one of the rejection sampling scheme.
 The last column of the figure shows that results improve further after taking the importance weights of the samples into account, making the distributions near-indistinguishable.